wallabra/loot-and-roam/README.md

 order of release:

-* **Cube softbody demo** - a demonstration of the point-spring network based soft body physics simulation, which will be fairly universally used to varying degrees (although most objects will be single points).
+* **Cube softbody demo** - a demonstration of the point-spring network based soft body physics simulation, which will be fairly universally used (although many objects will be springless single points).
   `cargo run --example soft-cube`

+* **Cube softbody collision demo** - a demonstration of the volume primitive based collision system.
+  `cargo run --example soft-cube-collision`

 ## Licensing